HauptJ/Ansible-Docker/README.md

 [![Build Status](https://travis-ci.org/HauptJ/Ansible-Docker.svg?branch=master)](https://travis-ci.org/HauptJ/Ansible-Docker)

+Ansible, Terraform and OpenStack CLI in Docker
-Ansible in Docker, fully compatible with Docker for Windows
+Fully compatible with Docker for Windows

 Before we begin please note *the `<>` just indicate values you need to replace with your own.
 Do not use `<` or `>` in your commands.*